How To Save Money on All Your Monthly Expenses and Bills

 Housing costs are the largest monthly expense for most people.
 That being said, regardless of whether you rent or own, there are money-saving tips that can help cut your housing bill each month.

 You might think that your mortgage is a fixed payment that you’re locked into, but there are ways to save money on this hefty monthly expense.
 For starters, you can always re-amortize, aka recast.
 Re-amortization means that you pay a lump sum upfront — usually $5,000 minimum — to have your lender extend the term of your loan, thereby lowering the monthly payments.
-This usually comes with a service fee of around $250, according to HouseLogic.
+The service fee could be from $0-$500, according to The Truth About Mortgage.
 Keep in mind, of course, that a longer term means you’ll have to pay more in interest over time.

 Similarly, you can refinance your mortgage to get a better rate, but this is a longer, costlier process, and you’ll need a good credit score to get better terms.
 Since you’re applying for a brand-new loan, you’ll likely need to pay for an appraisal, closing costs and fees all over again.
 Also, you’ll likely be resetting the clock — for example, if you started with a 30-year mortgage and paid it off for 10 years, that progress would be gone, and you’d be right back at 30 years again.
 Unless you pay off your mortgage early, you’ll spend more time forking over interest.

-Finally, if you didn’t put down 20 percent of the purchase price on your home, you’re likely paying private mortgage insurance (PMI).
+Finally, if you didn’t put down 20% of the purchase price on your home, you’re likely paying private mortgage insurance.
 Fortunately, this is something you can get rid of.
-Once you’ve paid down your mortgage balance to 80 percent — thereby owning 20 percent equity in your home — you can request that your lender cancel the PMI.
-Once you’ve paid down to 78 percent, your lender is legally required to cancel the PMI.
+Once you’ve paid down your mortgage balance to 80% — thereby owning 20% equity in your home — you can request that your lender cancel the PMI.
+Once you’ve paid down to 78%, your lender is legally required to cancel the PMI.